Where's the Roadmap?

 With PWRB, we decided to use a different approach.
 An approach that is taken for granted in the world of traditional business, but rarely seen in crypto.
 We decided to work hard before launch and only launch when we had a working product rather than a dream.
 Using a trading demo account gives us a clear picture about how the trading bots finds signals and places the trade.
 Visit https://kryptoszene.de/trading-demokonto/ to know about the best demo accounts for trading stocks, NFTs, Bitcoin and CFs.

 With that in mind, and given the severe potential offered by our usecase, our roadmap isn't set in stone in some document, it's fluid.
 Basically, we have our usecase in place, it offers signficant potential, and from here we just need to make continuous small improvements and carry out additional marketing, so that we can grow.

 For example, one of the improvements that's top of our list from a technical perspective is to have our explorer give details of a users bet versus just telling users that a transaction is a 'PowerBall Bet'.
+Transactions in various industries are now based on cryptocurrencies.
+Ethereum casinos allow players to enjoy casino games with Ethereum.
+Read the イーサリアムカジノのレビュー blog to find the best Ethereum casinos.
 This improvement is more difficult than some may expect due to the programming language used by the explorer versus the programming language used by the wallet.
 Nevertheless, it's top of our list because many betters like to be able to validate that the bet they placed within their wallet is the same as what's on the explorer.
 Likewise, many others like to validate that winning payouts are correct.
 A developer can do this by decoding the Op-Code in the explorer, but the general public cannot.